-Servi ces that are covered for you What you must pay when you get these services ĕ M€ edicare Diabetes Prevention Program (MDPP) No pri or authorization required.
-There is no co- insurance or co-pay for 1 e services will be covered for eligible Medicare sciaries under all Medicare health plans. the MDPP benefit. that point increa P is a structured health behavior change intervention rovides practical training in long-term dietary change, used physical activity, and problem-solving strategies ercoming challenges to sustaining weight loss and a by lifestyle.
-Medic care Part B prescription drugs Prior authorization is required for some drugs.
-20% co-insurance.
-Memb drugs are covered under Part B of Original Medicare. ers of our plan receive coverage for these drugs h our plan.
+Servi ces that are covered for you What you must pay when you get these services In-Network 🍑 Me dicare Diabetes Prevention Program (MDPP) There is no coinsurance or copay for the MDPP covere or authorization required.
+MDPP services will be ed for eligible Medicare beneficiaries under all are health plans. benefit. that point increa P is a structured health behavior change intervention rovides practical training in long-term dietary change, used physical activity, and problem-solving strategies ercoming challenges to sustaining weight loss and a by lifestyle.
+Medio care Part B prescription drugs 20% coinsurance drugs Memb authorization is required for some drugs.
+These are covered under Part B of Original Medicare. bers of our plan receive coverage for these drugs ph our plan.
 Covered drugs include: • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug • Antigens • Certain oral anti-cancer drugs and anti-nausea drugs • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) • Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases